Shuib Abdullah

 Limited Time Frame

 Verification emails often come with a time-sensitive link, requiring prompt action from the user.
-If missed, the opportunity to engage or sell can be lost.
+If missed, the opportunity to engage or sell can be lost, unless you include a “Resend Verification” option in the email somehow.

 Possibility of Spam Classification

-By weighing these pros and cons, you can make a more informed decision about implementing email verification in your Webflow project, ensuring that you reap the benefits while mitigating potential drawbacks.
+By weighing these pros and cons, you can make an informed decision about implementing email verification in your Webflow project, ensuring that you reap the benefits while mitigating potential drawbacks.
+For a quick recap…

 Pros: